sjstoelting/MODx-htmlToPDF/readme.md

 If you use Microsoft Windows in any version, please notice, that all files of this project have UNIX based line breaks.

+You find news about this project on my site at http://stefanie-stoelting.de/htmltopdf-news.html, the news feed is available at http://stefanie-stoelting.de/htmltopdf-news-rss-feed.html.

 ###License###

 The source is licensed under the GNU Lesser General Public License, version 2.1